terminalcloud/apps/docs/couchdb.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the admin section by clicking to "Web Administration Console" and login with the credentials provided (see below).
+Access the admin section by clicking to "Web administration console" and login with the credentials provided (look for "login" in the lower right corner of the web administration console).

 ### Credentials